 - What the estimated carbon footprint is for each participant.

 - How much of the carbon footprint each participant wishes to offset.

-Carbon footprint is generally measured in tonnes of carbon per year.
+Your carbon footprint is generally measured in tonnes of carbon per year, as opposed to an ecological footprint, which is measured in hectares needed to provide for a person's needs.
 Let’s take a look at some average carbon footprint figures for British households by focussing on carbon emissions generated by energy use and how much the corresponding carbon offset would cost.

 |Carbon emissions source||Amount in tonnes||Monthly carbon offset cost|

 |Electricity use only||1.8 tonnes per year||£2.11 a month|

 |Gas use only||3.51 tonnes a year||£3.66 a month|

 |Gas and Electricity use only||5.31 tonnes a year||£4.19 a month|

 |Whole household estimate||17.10 tonnes a year||£7.66 a month|

 It’s worth bearing in mind that, if you get your energy from a 100% green energy company, you don’t need to include electricity usage in your carbon footprint.
 On the other hand, green gas is in short supply currently.
 Therefore, it is much more likely that gas use will contribute to your personal carbon emissions, at least partially